Test in a live environment

 unionSet.UnionWith(setB) ' combining setA and setB

 A C# library called IronPDF makes it easy to create, edit, and display PDF documents in .NET applications.
 It offers many licensing choices, cross-platform compatibility, high-quality rendering, and HTML to PDF conversion.
-IronPDF's user-friendly API makes handling PDFs easier, which makes it a useful tool for C# developers.
+IronPDF's user-friendly API makes handling PDFs easier, making it a valuable tool for C# developers.

-The standout feature of IronPDF is its HTML to PDF capability, maintaining all layouts and styles.
+The standout feature of IronPDF is its HTML to PDF conversion capability, which maintains all layouts and styles.
 It generates PDFs from web content, making it perfect for reports, invoices, and documentation.
 HTML files, URLs, and HTML strings can be converted to PDFs effortlessly.

 using IronPdf;